wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **M:**&ensp;To understand suffering, you must go beyond pain and pleasure.
 Your own desires and fears prevent you from understanding and thereby helping others.
-In reälity. there are no others, and by helping yourself you help everybody else.
+In reality. there are no others, and by helping yourself you help everybody else.
-If you are serious about the sufferings of mankind, you must perfect the only means of help you have — yourself.
+If you are seriöus about the sufferings of mankind, you must perfect the only means of help you have — yourself.

 **Q:**&ensp;You keep on saying that I am the creätor, preserver and destroyer of this world — omnipresent, omniscient, omnipotent.
 When I ponder over what you say, I ask myself, “How is it that there is so much evil in my world”.